Naturopathic nutrition - Natural Healthcare College

 .

-What is Naturopathic nutrition
+What is Naturopathic nutrition?

-So why does the Western approach treats us very much as if we were all the same?
 Rather than the conventional approach of treating the disease or its symptoms, the naturopathic approach is to look for the causes.
-A naturopathic practitioner will take into account the presenting symptoms but will look at the much bigger picture and consider influences to health that may be coming from dietary, emotional, mental and structural (the muscles and skeletal system) factors.
-This is the truly holistic approach to healing by treating everyone as an individual.
+A naturopathic nutrition practitioner will take into account the presenting symptoms.
+But also they will look at the bigger picture, and consider influences to health from dietary, emotional, mental and structural (the muscles and skeletal system) factors.

 Nutritional Healing